Update:December 26th, 2024

 Wild Bird Feather Brush

-Wild Bird Feather Brush is one of the largest brushes among the rare brushes introduced here, with a feather length of about 120mm.
+Wild Bird Feather Brush is one of the largest brushes among the rare brushes featured in this article, with a feather length of about 120mm.

-This brush allows you to create edgy and powerful strokes by soaking up plenty of paint or Sumi ink or paint with it.
+This brush allows you to create edgy and powerful strokes by soaking up plenty of paint or Sumi ink .

-However, it also has irregularities unique to wild birds' feathers, such as random habits and lengths, which may guide you to playful and dynamic brush strokes.
+However, the inconsistent design of wild birds' feathers, characterized by random movements and varying lengths, may inspire you to create playful and dynamic brush strokes.

 Wild Bird Feather Brush